Kubernetes Operator

 Doppler Token Secret

-that provides the name namespace for the Kubernetes secret created and managed by the Operator.
+that provides the name and namespace for the Kubernetes secret created and managed by the Operator.
+This secret will be created by the operator if it does not already exist.

 Doppler Token Secret